 Raymond James & Associates, Inc. is a financial services company that serves private clients, corporations, institutions and municipalities.
 It predominantly works with non-high-net-worth individuals, as the firm does not require a minimum asset amount for its financial planning or consulting services for individuals.
-However, each of its investing program does generally require a minimum investment, which can be as low as $5,000 or as high as $2 million.
+However, each of its investing program does generally require a minimum investment, which can range from $5,000 to $2 million.

-The full-service investment firm currently has a total of $727 billion in client assets under administration.
-In the firm’s managed programs, there’s approximately $130 billion in assets under management.
-Raymond James has a network of 7,6000 financial advisors across more than 3,000 locations in the U.S., Canada and internationally.
+Raymond James has a network of financial advisors in the U.S., Canada and internationally.
 The firm's headquarters is in St. Petersburg, Florida.

 Raymond James Background

 Raymond James originated in 1962, when founder Bob James incorporated his firm as Robert A. James.
 Two years later in 1964, Edward Raymond sold his firm, Raymond & Associates, to James, with the stipulation that James change his firm's name to Raymond James & Associates.
 Raymond James & Associates, Inc. has been public since 1983.

 James founded the firm based on the belief that clients needed advice regarding the entirety of their financial situations, not just their investment decisions.
 The firm says it remains focused on long-term planning and methodical decision-making.

 Raymond James Client Types and Minimum Account Sizes

 Raymond James works with a wide range of clients.
 The firm serves individuals and families.
 More specifically, the firm says it provides services for affluent families, business owners, corporate executives, athletes, artists, entertainers and people who have come into sudden wealth.